OGLigs/Cat-Nitro.github.io/README.md

 # Cat-Nitro Original Contributer:
-(yes that is spelled right i pwomise :3

 OG Cat-Nitro, or Pepsi Nitro was originally created by Dr Doomsday (who coincidentally creates discord meme yt shorts and makes thousands of dollars a month maybe ill try that)